 Scholarships for Transfers

 Thinking of transferring to UH?
-If you show promise through academics, leadership, and/or community involvement, you may be eligible for the scholarships below:
+If you show academic promise, you may be eligible for the scholarships below:

 Transfer Excellence Scholarship